 East Granby Family Practice, (EGFP) recognizes the importance that the coronavirus pandemic has had on everyone, including patients of our practice.
 This page is designed to conveniently keep you informed of new developments and provide links to reputable COVID information.

 We have registered to distribute the COVID vaccine to our patients in our office through the Department of Public Health (DPH).
-We do not know yet which vaccine will be available to be given in private doctors' offices, nor the exact timetable.
-We will be "invited" by the DPH to upload our roster of patients when they have vaccine for us.
+It is anticipated that we will be able to distribute the vaccine in our office starting in the late summer.
+We will be "invited" by the DPH when they have vaccine for us.
 We have prepared all documents required and we are ready.
-Presently, vaccines are not being distributed through private offices, so please go to https://portal.ct.gov/Coronavirus/covid-19%20vaccinations ,register and get the vaccine as soon as able.
+Presently, vaccines are NOT being distributed through private offices, so please go to https://portal.ct.gov/Coronavirus/covid-19%20vaccinations ,register and get the vaccine as soon as able.

 Please call our office once you have received the vaccine so we may record it in you chart.